krakend/krakend-documentation/configuration/structure.md

 title: Understanding the configuration file
 weight: 10
 ---
-All KrakenD behavior depends on the `krakend.json` file, so being familiar with the structure of this file it's essential.
+All KrakenD behavior depends on the `krakend.json` file ([other formats supported](/docs/configuration/supported-formats)), so being familiar with the structure of the configuration file it's essential.

-# Configuration file structure
+## Configuration file structure
 There are a large number of options you can put in this file, let's focus now only on the structure:

     {